KleaTech/MacIssues/README.md

   - Note: shortcut override (eg. with BTT) does not work consistently and terminal needs additional steps.
   - Solution: https://damieng.com/blog/2015/04/24/make-home-end-keys-behave-like-windows-on-mac-os-x/
   - Additional steps for terminal: https://jeffmikels.org/posts/how-to-fix-home-and-end-keys-in-the-mac-terminal/
+  - Note: In case one line is wrapped to multiple lines, end/home will move the cursor to the very beginning or end.
+This is in contrast to Windows behavior and seems less practical.
+But arrow keys works as expected for wrapped single lines.

 - Application switcher (Alt-Tab on Windows) has several issues
   - I have Command and Option key switched for muscle memory reasons.
 At least in this case the app switcher shortcut on external keyboard is Ctrl+Tab instead of Alt+Tab.